Zach-Sz/Zach-Sz.github.io/cv.md

 -	Excel, Word, Powerpoint and Azure DevOps
 - Languages Python and MATLAB
 - Tools and Processes such as Anaconda, Jupyter Notebook and Slurm
--	Python packages Tensorflow, Keras API, OpenCV, scikit-image, scikit-learn and Pandas
+-	Python packages Tensorflow, Keras API, PyTorch, OpenCV, scikit-image, scikit-learn and Pandas
 -	Have a full G driver’s license with air brake Z endorsement, forklift operating license and Standard First Aid with Level C CPR and AED